christabor/skaffold/README.md

 * staticpages_in_nav (bool) - whether or not to render the staticpage links in the primary navigation

+### Model Config

+* display_as: display_type (str) - how to show a given collection of models on the list (collection) page.
+Options such as table, list, or panel (boostrap 3) are supported, with perhaps more to come.
+* classes: class list (array) - a list of classes to apply to the html representation
+* data_attrs: attrs list (array) - a list of data attributes to apply to the html representation

+### Static assets
+#### CSS/JSS
+* active: (boolean) - if custom css should be shown in base template
+* libs: (array) - a list of names of libraries to add

-Staticpages:
+### Staticpages:
 -----------
 * title: filename (str) - a key/value list of static pages, with k = title, v = filename

 * static_pages_filetype (str) - the filetype to use for static pages (e.g html, hbs, templ, etc...)

-Models:
+### Models:
 -----------
 * modelname, properties (obj) - a model name, with child key/value pairs for each model property and value.

-## TODO:
+### TODO:

-Inflection is stubbed out and does not work appropriately More support beyond django - TBD
+* Inflection is only stubbed out
+* More support beyond django - TBD
+* More support for configuration options, overriding, etc...
+* JS/CSS library support and display options.